 The Real Villain turning out to be a misogynist doesn’t villainize misogyny when the heroes are misogynists, too.
-In fact, most of the characters and many of the events in this game contribute to this atmosphere of prejudice and contempt toward women.
+In fact, most of the characters and many of the events in this game contribute to an atmosphere of prejudice toward women.
 The titular Snatchers, for example, exist because of a woman not returning a man’s love, the woman who snatched the man’s heart.

 As Metal Gear says to Gillian: “I’m fully aware Jamie has ‘snatched’ your heart.”
 Did Jamie do this to Elijah’s heart as well?
 And if she did, she did with her beauty, as Elijah emphasizes.
 Jamie stole a man’s heart with her appearance.
 Again, women become associated with Snatchers to the point where the verb snatch is the preferred term when referring to a woman’s handling of relationships with men.

 Gillian does not trust Jamie.
 He can tell her at some point: “I hope that while I’m gone…you won’t have too much time to meet any other men.”
 The moment Jamie is given free time, she will pursue men and betray him.
 So much for getting over suspicion and mistrust.
-And just like a privileged sexist, Gillian will sexually harass all the women he likes while his wife must remain faithful.
-This particular scene, though written by Jeremy Blaustein and not Hideo Kojima, fits Snatcher’s themes with eerie aptitude.
+Gillian will sexually harass all the women he likes while his wife must remain faithful.
+Though written by Jeremy Blaustein and not Hideo Kojima, this scene fits Snatcher’s themes with eerie aptitude.

-We go back to the Outer Heaven bar, a place symbolic of the deceptive nature of appearances, wherein the centerpiece is a woman named Isabella.
+We’re winding down.
+We go back to the Outer Heaven bar, a place about the deceptive nature of appearances, wherein the centerpiece is a woman named Isabella.
 A woman whose outer shell is considered heaven, who is the only person attending the bar as herself and under the watchful gaze of every costumed man in attendance.
-Isabella is wearing the least amount of clothes because women don’t need to wear clothes or cloak their identity in order to hide and deceive, the game tells us.
-It’s in woman’s very nature.
+Isabella is wearing the least amount of clothes because women don’t need to wear clothes in order to deceive, the game tells us: it’s in woman’s very nature.

-The most assertive and consistent misogynist of them all, though, is the robot named after Kojima’s most famous series.
-Metal Gear is supposed to be the voice of reason that reins Gillian and the player in, the trusted narrator who relates details and ideas about Snatcher’s world, which is based enough on the real world for Kojima to feel comfortable directly criticizing Japanese culture.
+The most baffling misogynist of them all, though, is the robot named after Hideo Kojima’s most famous series—Metal Gear is supposed to be the voice of reason that reins Gillian and the player in, the trusted narrator who relates details about Snatcher’s world.

 Metal Gear functions as Snatcher’s moral code, in a way.
-But no funny music plays when Metal Gear says something misogynistic like it does at other times.
-It’s not another one of Kojima’s “jokes”.
+When Metal Gear says something misogynistic, it’s not another one of Kojima’s “jokes”.
 No one points to Metal Gear and says, “Wow, you’re a cold, analytic machine that can totally deconstruct any person you encounter, but you really need to filter out the misogyny.”
-Instead, Metal Gear’s misogyny is sometimes presented within Snatcher in a persuasive manner, with Gillian himself stopping more than once to add his own particular seal of approval to Metal Gear’s statements.
+Instead, Metal Gear’s misogyny is sometimes presented in a persuasive manner, with Gillian himself stopping more than once to add his seal of approval to Metal Gear’s statements.